boson-project/packs/README.md

-Experimental buildpacks for Boson functions.
+A Go buildpack providing scaffolding for Knative functions.